proplot-dev/proplot/docs/why.rst

 * To draw a colorbar or legend on the inside of a specific subplot, pass an "inner" location (e.g. ``loc='ur'`` or ``loc='upper right'``) to `proplot.axes.Axes.colorbar` or `proplot.axes.Axes.legend`.
-  And yes, that's right, you can now draw inset colorbars.
 * To draw a colorbar or legend along the edge of the figure, use `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend`.
   The `col`, `row`, and `span` keyword args control which